Does Medicare cover toilet safety frames ?

 If not they may much more may be more – so read on !

-Your loved one will also will also have to pay their annual deductible (if it hasn’t already been met)
+Your loved one will also have to pay their annual deductible (if it hasn’t already been met).

-If the equipment is rented from a Medicare-enrolled “participating” supplier who accepts assignment, your loved one will pay a monthly co-payment of 20% of the Medicare-approved rental price.
+If the equipment is rented from a Medicare-enrolled “participating” supplier who accepts assignment, your loved one will pay a monthly co-payment of 20% of the Medicare-approved rental price, and their deductible if it applies.

 What mistakes does your loved one need to avoid with Medicare ?